HarvestersCrew/CorpusHarvester/README.md

 ## MySQL
 Using Docker, a web interface is running to play with the MySQL server from outside the Docker network, it is available [here](http://localhost:8080).

+## How to use the client line interface
+Please refer to the documentation in the 'cli' folder.